Categories

 SUMMARY: APPROX. RUNNING TIME: 47:00 Min.

-First airing on CBS on March 4, 1990, John Llewellyn Moxey directed this episode off a script by the program’s co-creator/executive producer, Peter S. Fischer.
+First airing on CBS on March 4, 1990, John Llewellyn Moxey directed this episode from a script by the program’s co-creator/executive producer, Peter S. Fischer.

 Per a regular practice for Murder, She Wrote’s sixth season, “Murder – According to Maggie” briefly depicts Angela Lansbury’s ‘Jessica Fletcher’ in the first scene introducing the subsequent standalone story.
 There is a dual purpose: 1.
 To allow an elderly Lansbury extended vacation breaks from filming, and 2.
 To test the waters for potential spinoff options.
 In this instance, Jessica introduces a tale about her former writing student, Mary Margaret “Maggie (aka “M.M.”)
 McCauley (Canova)